 Regina Legarte, 3rd year Undergraduate Social Anthropology, did a voluntary summer internship with Body & Soul over the summer.
 She shares her experiences with you in this blog.
-Did Regina inspire you to volunteer with Body & Soul too?
-They currently have many opportunities on LSE CareerHub.
-Or use our new search system to find an opportunity at a different organisation.
+Regina has also been nominated for LSE Volunteer of the Year 2019: read her nomination here!

 Volunteering with Body & Soul